Run PhotoPrism on another computer

 We have to run PhotoPrism and it needs to access to the same paths than when it's running on the server.

-3. Update the PHOTOPRISM_DATABASE_DSN variable to use the database on the server
+PHOTOPRISM_DATABASE_DSNvariable to use the database on the server - Update the

-1. the part before : has to be updated and correspond to the paths that were mounted in the container
+:has to be updated and correspond to the paths that were mounted in the container - the part after

 You should have something like this: